BookingEasy/booking-easy-wp/readme.txt

 This is an “Online Booking System” which gives customers the opportunity to choose the date and the time of an appointment according to one's own preferences and the booking can now be done online.

 Using this WP plugin is a better way to display your booking on your WP frontend than using an iFrame.
 Using this Plugin will required a free Sagenda's account.
 To **create an account** please visit: [https://sagenda.net/Accounts/Register](https://sagenda.net/Accounts/Register)

+You can use PayPal as payment gateway to make your customers pay for bookings.
+They can pay via PayPal account but also via direct credit card payment (without creating a PayPal account).
+Following cards are accepted : Visa, MasterCard, American Express, Discover, JCB, Diner's Club, EnRoute...

 **NOTE: You need to register an account on the Sagenda site and then you will get an authentication code which you will use to validate your Sagenda plugin.**